TomatoMAP: Solanum lycopersicum (Tomato) Multi-Angle Multi-Pose Dataset

 Phenotyper v1.0

-To enable multi-angle multi-pose imaging of S. lycopersicum, the data acquisition system developed integrates a synchronized multi-camera array with a rotational platform, facilitating systematic and repeatable image capture across both spatial and temporal dimensions.
-The imaging station comprised four OV5647 color CMOS 5-megapixel image sensors: three equipped with 90° lens and one equipped with 170° fisheye lens.
-Those cameras are mounted at vertical inclination angles of 45°, 135°, and 180°, each offering an adjustable focal length, an aperture of F/NO 2.2, and fields of view of 90° (diagonal) and 72° (horizontal), allowing comprehensive coverage of the entire plant structure in short range.
+The imaging station comprised four OV5647 color CMOS 5-megapixel image sensors: three equipped with 90° lenses and one equipped with a 170° fisheye lens.
+These cameras were mounted at vertical inclination angles of 45°, 90°, 135°, and 180°, each featuring an adjustable focal length and an aperture of F/2.2, thereby enabling comprehensive coverage of the entire plant structure at close range.

 Fine-Grained Phenotyping